Best Organic Prenatal Vitamin Guide

 If you are vegan you may consider taking a calcium supplement during pregnancy.
 While there are several different forms/sources of calcium such as calcium carbonate and calcium citrate, it appears that all of these are absorbed equally by the body.

-Keep in mind that the amount of calcium your body absorbs is inversely correlated with amount of calcium ingested (above 500 milligram).
+Keep in mind that the amount of calcium your body absorbs is inversely correlated with the amount of calcium ingested (above 500 milligrams).
 For instance, it’s better to take two 500 milligrams doses of calcium twice a day than one 1,000 milligram dose.

-Stomach acid can affect vitamin bioavailability.
-Acid breaks down nutrients in supplements before they arrive in the intestines, where they can be absorbed.
+Stomach acid can affect bioavailability by breaking down nutrients in supplements before they arrive in the intestines where they can be absorbed.

 Supplement tablets can be coated with enteric polymers to increase the bioavailability of nutrients.
 The coating won’t dissolve at the very low pH levels found in the stomach, and instead dissolve once the pH becomes more neutral.

-Unfortunately, enteric coating can be made from methacrylic acid copolymer, which is absolutely not “Good Stuff.”
-Fortunately, it can also be made from a plant-derived cellulose coating derived from algae.
+Unfortunately, enteric coating can be made from methacrylic acid copolymer, which is absolutely not “Good Stuff,” but it can also be made from a plant-derived cellulose coating derived from algae.

 You’ll want to make sure that whatever prenatal vitamin you choose is third-party tested.